Rolling Stones Mobile Studio: History

 In spring 1973, Tapani Tapanainen was hired as the RSM's permanent assistant sound engineer.
 During the Rolling Stones 1973 European Tour, Mick McKenna joined the RSM and, working with Ian Stewart until his death in 1985, undertook the future development of the mobile studio to suit the changing patterns of work.
 From 1974 to 1975, the RSM was upgraded significantly.
 The 16-track recorder was upgraded to a 3M 24-track recorder and 12 new inputs were added to make a total of 32 inputs.
 Additionally, a large amount of work was done to improve the acoustic sound of the unit.

 By the 1980s, the pattern of work had shifted towards more broadcast-oriented products, mostly for major UK clients such as LWT, BBC, Capital Radio, Tyne Tees Television and others.
 This prompted the inclusion of a synchronizing computer in 1982.
 This computer enabled audio and video tapes to be run in perfect time, which allowed the Mobile to record a show and then provide finished audio ready for transmission.
 This feature made it possible to provide the entire sound for several TV series incorporating such artists as Miles Davis, Willie Nelson, Paul Young and the Chieftains.
-The RSM was used to record Cliff Richard 'From a distance - The Event' DVD Wembley in June 1989.
-Engineered by Keith Bessey and Mick McKenna.
-A Central TV production.